-Evidence of monitoring and improvement related to research that development performance.
-Evidence of standard practices and regulations, as well as unique approaches and practices developed by the unit based on its needs.
+- Evidence of monitoring and improvement related to research and development performance. - Evidence of standard practices and regulations, as well as unique approaches and practices developed by the unit based on its needs.

-Researchers' academic activities are announced through various media platforms such as the Firat University Academic Information System, YÖKSİS, Web of Science (WOS), and Google Scholar.
+Researchers' academic activities are announced through various media platforms such as the Fırat University Academic Information System, YÖKSİS, Web of Science (WOS), and Google Scholar.
 The data on these platforms are updated annually and monitored by our unit.
-[55_OD3], [59_OD3].
+[55 OD3], [59 OD3].

-[54_OD3].
+[54 OD3].
 Academic Performance Tracking System.jpg